MirjamSchr/nmraspecds/README.rst

             - second_dataset.pdf

 Interested in more real-live examples?
-Check out the growing :doc:`list of examples <examples/index>` providing complete recipes for different needs.
+Check out the growing list of examples providing complete recipes for different needs.

 Features